jmasurovsky/Superhero_ML/README.md

 - See results of best suited model for predicting good or evil
      - Interactively filter predicted vs actual by a character's name

-- Explore each comicbook character with interactive elements from the analysis
+- Explore each comic book character with interactive elements from the analysis

 - Filter average abilities by publisher and count of characters by publisher